AdiBro/Data-Science-Resources/Statistics.md

 - [Basic Statistics in Python: Descriptive Statistics](https://www.dataquest.io/blog/basic-statistics-with-python-descriptive-statistics/)
 - [Basic Statistics in Python: Probability](https://www.dataquest.io/blog/basic-statistics-in-python-probability/)
 - [Chris Albon's Statistics Tutorials](https://chrisalbon.com/#statistics)
+- [An Introduction to Statistical Learning with Python Code](https://github.com/JWarmenhoven/ISLR-python) - his repository contains Python code for a selection of tables, figures and LAB sections from the book 'An Introduction to Statistical Learning with Applications in R' by James, Witten, Hastie, Tibshirani (2013).
+The book was originally written with examples in R, [Jordi Warmenhoven](https://github.com/JWarmenhoven) "translates" it into Python code.
 - [Receiver Operating Characteristic Curves Demystified (in Python)](https://www.kdnuggets.com/2018/07/receiver-operating-characteristic-curves-demystified-python.html) - how to plot an ROC curve using Python and an explanation of the characteristics of a basic ROC curve.

 ## Statistical Inference